shane031/klipper-for-cnc/README.md

 second_homing_speed: 25.0
 homing_retract_speed: 25.0
 homing_retract_dist: 2.0
-homing_positive_dir: False
+homing_positive_dir: False  # ADJUST TO MATCH YOUR SETUP
-endstop_pin: gpio15
+endstop_pin: gpio15  # REPLACE WITH THE PIN OF **YOUR** HOMING ENDSTOP

 [extruder_home extruder]
-velocity: 25.0
-accel: 100.0
+# No parameters needed.

 [extruder1]
 # ...
 # ...
-# Setup all the usual endstop parameters before these:
+# Setup all the usual extruder parameters before these.
 position_endstop: 0.0
 position_min: 0.0
 position_max: 100.0